 Luckily, there are many easy, print and go alternatives to typical worksheets.
 You might consider these super easy to prep alternatives to worksheets for subs:

 Math Concept Pictures: I have these FREE for a ton of different math skills including multiplication, place value, addition and subtraction, and more!
 Students solve several problems and then create a personalized picture based on those drawings.
 Math + Drawing = Win!
-You can download each one here: Addition Aquarium, Place Value Park, Gingerbread Multiplication Village, Winter Wonderland Snow Globe Multiplication & Division, and Differentiated New Year's Party.
+You can download each one here: Addition Aquarium, Place Value Park, Gingerbread Multiplication Village, Winter Wonderland Snow Globe Multiplication & Division, Division Tree, Differentiated New Year's Party, Valentine's Day, spring garden, and end of the year time capsule.

 Using Pictures to Teach: These are so much more than worksheets, super engaging for students, and are available for SO many different skills.
 I encourage you to leave two – one for the whole class to do with the substitute and then one for them to do with a partner.
 This Using Pictures for Reading Skills bundle will cover you all year long.
 You can also read these posts to learn more about using pictures to teach.